“The houses, streetscapes, and landscapes they constructed remain, in great measure unchanged, from the nineteenth century.”

 The Bellevue Valley was first settled in 1798 by emigrants from Tennessee, North Carolina, and Virginia.
 At that time, the valley was heavily forested, but the land was fertile, so farmers, most of whom were Scotch-Irish, moved in to work the land.
-Today, the area is the most remote agricultural settlement of Spanish Upper Louisiana and is the oldest American farmers’ settlement of the Missouri interior.
+Today, the area is Spanish Upper Louisiana’s most remote agricultural settlement and is the Missouri interior’s oldest American farmers’ settlement.
 The economy in the valley was primarily agricultural, based on livestock, hay, and small grains.
 Nearby mining and metalworking industries provided employment, markets, and cheap iron and lead goods.
 In addition, the land was covered with both pine and hardwoods, and area residents supplied wood products to other communities.

 Methodist church members also acquired land north of where the townsite would later be established.
-Both the Presbyterians and the Methodists built log churches that served for generations before their churches relocated to “town.”
+The Presbyterians and the Methodists built log churches that served for generations before their churches relocated to “town.”

 This area was originally a portion of the Miles Goforth Spanish Land Grant.
 Goforth sold some of his land to William Buford, who came from Virginia in about 1812.
 Buford built a home in 1816, which still stands today in Caledonia.